Table of Contents

 Whether you have healthy or poor vision, it is important to see an eye doctor regularly for proper testing.
 The overall health of your vision will help your doctor determine when further intervention is necessary.

-There are certain tests that are performed for everyone during a comprehensive eye examination, such as visual acuity testing.
+There are certain types of tests that are performed for everyone during a comprehensive eye examination, such as visual acuity testing.
 (Learn More) For some people with specific vision issues, additional testing may be performed, such as testing for color blindness.
 (Learn More)

 The doctor will begin by evaluating the state of your vision and eye health.
 From here, they can determine which tests are appropriate for your comprehensive eye examination.